joepitt91/DateFix/README.md

 * **-Path**    The root folder to be processed, e.g. C:\Users\Username\Pictures\
 * **-Recurse** Recurse through sub-directories of the root folder.
+* **-DateModifiedFallback** Use file's Date Modified time if EXIF and Pattern Matching fails.
 * **-Verbose** Enables verbose output.